The Satoshi Revolution: A Revolution of Rising Expectations

 By contrast, the public sphere of crypto—state-sanctioned currency and institutions—is controlled by a “trusted” third party.
 It consists of individuals, interactions and institutions being filtered for conformity to the state’s standards.
 People come and go depending on whether they are sanctioned to do so.
 The state’s rules impact everyone, and no one is free to disregard them without risking violence against which there is often no practical remedy.
 The state attempts to deconstruct and reconstruct the free-market institutions of crypto in order to produce a “correct” political outcome.

 The path to anarchy can be viewed as nothing more than a return to the private sphere, which is a peer-to-peer network based on consent.
 Anarchism declares that “the personal is personal,” and it always has been.
 Anarchy and “the personal” can humanize society again.

 Reprints of this article should credit bitcoin.com and include a link back to the original links to all previous chapters.

 Wendy McElroy has agreed to ”live-publish” her new book The Satoshi Revolution exclusively with Bitcoin.com.
 Every Saturday you’ll find another installment in a series of posts planned to conclude after about 18 months.
 Altogether they’ll make up her new book ”The Satoshi Revolution”.
 Read it here first.

-The post Wendy McElroy: Privacy Is the Virtue That Sparked the American Revolution appeared first on Bitcoin News.
+The post Wendy McElroy: The Double C-Word in the Private Sector appeared first on Bitcoin News.